-WBL 115 Work-Based Learning Seminar I 1 0 Corequisite: WBL 111, WBL 112, WBL 113, or 114
+WBL 115 Work-Based Learning Seminar I 1 0 0 1 Corequisite: WBL 111, WBL 112, WBL 113, or 114 Image: Core of the second second

 This course is designed for Human Services Technology students to allow them to discuss issues during the Work-Based Learning Work Experience.
 Students are required to be enrolled in the Human Services Technology program and in the appropriate Work-Based Learning Experience.